mgsloan/mgsloan-site/posts/deskless-ergo-wfh/post.md

   "Costway" / "Gymax" branded treadmill compares to my recollection of using the [IMovr Thermotread GT][]:
   * 1/5 the cost!
+  * Nice to be able to go faster than 2.5mph (the IMovR's upper limit).
+I've found I can still type decently at about 3mph.
+  * Much easier to move around than the IMovr, since it's about half the weight
   * Not as big of a walking platform.
-I only really notice the lower width, which means I've gotta be fairly precise about my side-to-side position.
-Not finding it to be troublesome, though.
+Initially I only noticed the lower width, which means I've gotta be fairly precise about my side-to-side position.
+After using it a while, I'm also finding that it's just barely long enough, and so occasionally a longer stride will end up hitting the guard plastic on the back.
+This is not too troublesome, just mildly annoying.
+For others it may be no issue, I'm larger than average.
   * Beeps loudly with every button press of the remote, which is annoying, definitely wouldn't be office friendly.
 I might open it up to disable whatever the beep is coming from.
   * Units are in kilometers instead of miles, which is fine, but not intuitive for me.
-  * Nice to be able to go faster than 2.5mph (the IMovR's upper limit).
-I've found I can still type decently at about 3mph.
-  * Much easier to move around than the IMovr, since it's about half the weight

 One tip to wrap this section up - for me, listening to energetic music makes treadmill computing **so** much more sustainable for longer